Le mois de la nutrition : des changements simples pour une alimentation saine

 1. Take the time to savor your meals

 Eating quickly or without taking the time to savor your food can lead to overeating and difficult digestion.
-Take the time to savor your meals, chewing slowly and enjoying the flavors and textures of the food.
-It may also help improve your digestion and overall satisfaction with food.
+Take the time to enjoy your meals by chewing slowly and appreciating the flavors and textures of the food.
+This can also help improve your digestion and overall satisfaction with your eating experience.

 1. Plan your meals in advance